josephwright/josephwright.github.io/_posts/2020-08-20-newdocumentcommand-versus-newcommand-versus.md

 arguments either accept `\par` or do not: with `\NewDocumentCommand` we can select on a per-argument level what happens.

-Th optional argument with a default works using `O{default}`, and the result will be the same functionality.
+The optional argument with a default works using `O{default}`, and the result will be the same functionality.
 We gain the idea that nested optional arguments are parsed properly, some better error messages if we use `\foo` incorrectly, and an engine-robust definition of `\foo`.